Skip to main content

 You should provide privacy information at least at these moments in the user journey.

-However, in some instances, users will not turn on all the features of the product at this time or you add new features that are not covered by the transparency information they’ve already interacted with.
+However, in some instances, users will not turn on all the features of the product at this time or you add new features that are not covered by the privacy information they’ve already interacted with.
 This means you might only start certain types of processing later.

 Example